Upcoming Election Information

 Do you favor amending the Constitution of Maine to allow persons with disabilities to sign petitions in an alternate manner as authorized by the Legislature?

 Running for Office

-In general, there are two methods to run for municipal office in Westbrook - either by receiving nomination by caucus or nomination by petition.
+In general, there are two methods to get your name on the ballot - either by receiving nomination by caucus or nomination by petition.
 The exception to this rule is the Portland Water District Representative position (click here for additional information on this position).

 Nomination by Caucus.
 Each political party may nominate a candidate for office.
 Parties typically hold caucuses in the summer to determine their candidates.
 Contact your local party chair for more information on when your party's caucus will be held.

 Nomination by Petition.
 A person may be nominated as a candidate by taking out petition papers and obtaining a certain number of signatures from registered voters in the City of Westbrook.

 Declared Write-In Candidacy.
 A person who has not been nominated by caucus and who has not submitted a nomination petition may still run for office by filing to be a "declared write-in candidate."
 His/her name will not appear on the ballot, but voters may write in the candidate's name in the designated space, and the votes for the declared write-in candidate will be counted.